-“Heat rash is caused by the blockage of ducts or pores of the sweat glands,” said Alyson Boone, a certified pediatric nurse practitioner at Banner Health in Mesa, AZ.
+“Heat rash is caused by the blockage of ducts or pores of the sweat glands,” said Alyson Boone, a certified pediatric nurse practitioner with Banner Children's.
 “The sweat can become trapped underneath the skin and cause irritation, redness and a rash.”

 Rashes are concerning when you have a little one, but it’s perfectly normal for them to get a heat rash from time to time.